Mistralys/application-framework-docs/documents/DebuggingAndLogging.md

 #### Accessing request logs via UI

-If the application has enabled the `htdocs/requestlog.php` dispatcher file, navigating to it with the browser allows navigating and viewing the log files in a simple UI.
+If the application has a dispatcher for the request log (typically `htdocs/requestlog.php`), navigating to it with the browser allows navigating and viewing the log files in a simple UI.
+This requires the password set in the `APP_REQUESTLOG_PASSWORD` setting.

-The UI will only be available if the `APP_WRITE_LOG` is set to `true`, as it is only meant to be used for debugging.

-> NOTE: This dispatcher is not protected.
-We recommend enabling it only when
-> necessary, since the application log can give critical insight into the
-> application, and even display privileged information.